hicommonwealth/commonwealth/wiki/Package-Scripts.md

 Definition: `NODE_ENV=test ts-mocha --project tsconfig.json --opts test/mocha-dev.opts './test/unit/**/*.spec.ts' -w --watch-files '**/*.ts'`

 Description: Watches for changes to any .spec files within `./test/unit` and automatically runs test when they are updated.

+Considerations: This script breaks our more usual test script syntax, which typically begin with the "test-" prefix followed by the directory tested.

 Contributor: Ryan Bennett